-Role of the central ARC, the ARC nodes and the CoE
+Role of the central ARC and the ARC nodes

 The central ARC in Garching and the ARC nodes distributed throughout Europe work together to provide optimal support to European ALMA users.
-It is however important to realise that the roles that the central ARC, the nodes and the CoE fulfil are very different.
+It is however important to realise that the roles that the central ARC and the nodes fulfil are very different.
 For example, all face-to-face support, one of the core functions of the ALMA project, takes place at the ARC nodes.

 The different roles of the ARC and the ARC nodes are outlined below.
-Note that the typical ALMA user does not need to know the specifics of how tasks are divided between the central ARC and the nodes: All initial contacts between the user and the ARC staff happen through the ALMA Helpdesk.
-The ARC staff may answer the user's question immediately, refer to documentation, or forward the query to an expert within the ARC-nodes network.
+Note that the typical ALMA user does not need to know the specifics of how tasks are divided between the central ARC and the ARC network: All initial contacts between the user and the ARC staff happen through the ALMA Helpdesk.
+The ARC staff may answer the user's question immediately, refer to documentation, or forward the query to an expert within the ARC network.
 The ARC may advise that face-to-face help is required, or the users may indicate themselves that they need to get in touch with their Contact Scientist (CS) or request face-to-face support.